Flightplan: Plot

-She pleads with Carson to search the aircraft's hold, and he sneaks down to the freight deck.
-Removing two explosives and a detonator concealed in David's casket, he plants the explosives in the avionics section.
-It is revealed that Carson and Stephanie have conspired to hijack the aircraft for a $50 million ransom and frame Kyle, due to her knowledge of the aircraft; they abducted Julia to induce Kyle to unlock the casket.
-Carson lies to Rich that Kyle is threatening to bomb the aircraft unless the ransom is wired to a bank account and a G3 aircraft is readied upon landing.
-He then plans to detonate the explosives, killing Julia, and leave Kyle dead with the detonator.
+Kyle pleads with Carson to search the hold.
+He sneaks down to the freight deck, removing two explosives and a detonator concealed in David's casket, and planting the explosives in the avionics section.
+It is revealed that Carson, Stephanie, and the Berlin mortuary director have conspired to hijack the aircraft for a $50 million ransom and frame Kyle; they abducted Julia to coerce Kyle into unlocking the casket.
+Carson also falsely claims to Rich that Kyle is threatening to bomb the aircraft unless the ransom is wired to a bank account and a G3 aircraft is readied upon landing.
+He then plans to detonate the explosives, killing Julia, and leave Kyle dead with the detonator in her hand.

-Landing in Newfoundland, the airliner is surrounded by FBI agents.
-Kyle confronts Rich, who angrily declares that the ransom has been paid.
-Kyle realizes that Carson is the perpetrator and, assuming the role of hijacker, commands Carson to remain aboard and the crew to leave.
-She strikes Carson with a fire extinguisher, handcuffs him to a rail, and takes the detonator.
-Carson frees himself and pursues Kyle, who locks herself in the cockpit, but manages to draw Carson away with a ruse so she can escape.
-After an altercation with Kyle, Stephanie flees the airliner.
+Landing in Newfoundland, the airliner is surrounded by FBI agents as the passengers exit the aircraft.
+Kyle confronts Rich, who angrily declares the ransom has been paid.
+Realizing that Carson is the perpetrator, she quickly assumes the role of hijacker, commanding Carson to remain aboard and the crew to disembark.

+Once the plane's door closes, Kyle knocks Carson out with a fire extinguisher, handcuffs him to a rail, and takes the detonator from his pocket.
+He quickly regains consciousness, frees himself and pursues Kyle, who locks herself in the cockpit.
+She manages to draw Carson away by throwing a binder out a hatch door to the upper level as a ruse so she can escape.
+After an altercation with Kyle, a guilt-ridden Stephanie flees the airliner.

-Kyle finds the unconscious Julia but then is found by Carson, who reveals that he murdered David in order to smuggle the explosives inside his casket.
+Kyle finds the unconscious Julia but Carson arrives, revealing that he murdered David to smuggle the explosives inside his casket and gagged and dumped Julia into the food bin, believing that neither the passengers nor the crew would even notice.
 Kyle escapes with Julia into the aircraft's non-combustible hold as Carson shoots at her.
-She detonates the explosives, killing Carson and damaging the aircraft's landing gear, but she and Julia emerge unscathed as the crew realize she had been telling the truth all along.
-The next morning, Captain Rich apologizes to Kyle as Stephanie is led away by FBI agents, while another agent informs them that the Berlin mortuary director has also been arrested.
-Kyle carries Julia through the crowd of passengers who realize the truth.
-As a passenger assists Kyle in loading her luggage onto a waiting van, Julia awakens and asks if they have arrived.
+She detonates the explosives, killing him and damaging the landing gear, but she and Julia emerge unscathed as everyone realizes she had been telling the truth all along.

+The next morning, in the passenger waiting section of the airport, Captain Rich apologizes to a seated Kyle holding Julia in her arms as Stephanie is led away by FBI agents.
+One agent approaches to inform them that the Berlin mortuary director has also been arrested, adding that they are tracking down another accomplice who erased Julia's record from the flight manifest.

+Kyle silently redeems herself by carrying Julia through the crowd of passengers.
+As one of the Arabs assists Kyle in loading her luggage onto a waiting van, Julia awakens and sleepily asks "Are we there yet?" as they drive away.